zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 # Introduction

 [The Real-time Transport Protocol (RTP)](#RFC3550) is a commonly used protocol for real-time media transport.
 It is a protocol that provides great flexibility and can support a large set of different applications.
+RTP was from the beginning designed for multiple participants in a   communication session.
+It supports many paradigms of topologies and usages, as defined in
-RTP has several multiplexing points designed for different purposes.
+{{RFC7667}}.
+RTP has several
+multiplexing points designed for different purposes.
 These enable support of multiple media streams and switching between different encoding or packetization of the media.
 By using multiple RTP sessions, sets of media streams can be structured for efficient processing or identification.
 Thus the question for any RTP application designer is how to best use the RTP session, the SSRC and the payload type to meet the application's needs.

+There have been increased interest in more advanced usage of RTP, for example, multiple streams can occur when a single endpoint have multiple media sources, like multiple cameras or microphones that need to be sent simultaneously.
+Consequently, questions are raised regarding the most appropriate RTP usage.
+The limitations in some implementations, RTP/RTCP extensions, and signalling has also been exposed.
+The authors also hope that clarification on the usefulness of some functionalities in RTP will result in more complete implementations in the future.

 The purpose of this document is to provide clear information about the possibilities of RTP when it comes to multiplexing.
 The RTP